cavallium/concurrent-locks/README.md

 Locks are unlocked in the reverse of the order in which the were acquired.<br>
 <br>
 <h1>Utilities</h1>
-The <a href='http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/concurrent-locks/master/documentation/javadoc/apidocs/com/googlecode/concurentlocks/Locks.html'>Locks</a> class provides utility methods which mimic the JDK <code>java.util.concurrent.locks.Lock</code> API, but instead apply those operations on groups of backing locks.<br>
+The <code>Locks</code> class provides utility methods which mimic the JDK <code>java.util.concurrent.locks.Lock</code> API, but instead apply those operations on groups of backing locks.<br>
 <br>
 Provides methods:<br>
 <ul><li><code>lockAll(Iterable&lt;L&gt; locks)</code>